 The persistent global burden of lung cancer, characterized by high incidence and mortality rates, has driven multidisciplinary efforts to identify clinically actionable biomarkers for predicting ICI response in unresectable NSCLC.
-Current biomarker discovery paradigms span traditional histopathological evaluation to molecular profiling (29-31).
-Prior studies have identified numerous hematological parameters as prospective prognostic markers, including PD-L1, TMB, the neutrophil-to-lymphocyte ratio (NLR), derived NLR (dNLR), the platelet-to-lymphocyte ratio (PLR), the prognostic nutritional index (PNI), the systemic immune-inflammation index (SII), the advanced lung cancer inflammation index (ALI), alongside hemoglobin concentrations, among others (15, 32-34).
+Current biomarker discovery paradigms span traditional histopathological evaluation to molecular profiling [29-31].
+Prior studies have identified numerous hematological parameters as prospective prognostic markers, including PD-L1, TMB, the NLR, dNLR, the PLR, the PNI, the SII, the ALI, alongside hemoglobin concentrations, among others [15, 32-34].
 These parameters reflect distinct aspects of the tumor-host interface, yet their clinical application remains constrained by high costs, inherent biological variability, and limited capacity to capture the complex multidimensional nature of antitumor immunity.

-Throughout the immunotherapy for NSCLC, lymphocytes play an instrumental role in tumor defense via inducing apoptosis and inhibiting tumor cell proliferation and migration (33).
-The reduction in lymphocytes may reflect a decrease in CD4+ T lymphocytes, leading to a weakened lymphocyte-mediated immune response to malignant tumors (35).
-Furthermore, study by Lee et al.(36) suggests a possible link between serum hemoglobin levels and outcomes in lung cancer patients.
-Additionally, some studies indicate that NSCLC patients with lower baseline platelet (PLT) and NLR levels tend to have better prognoses (34).These findings suggest that the tumor inflammatory microenvironment may be closely related to anti-tumor immune responses, which can significantly impact the prognosis of NSCLC patients (37-39).
+Throughout immunotherapy for NSCLC, lymphocytes play an instrumental role in tumor defense by inducing apoptosis and inhibiting tumor cell proliferation and migration [33].
+The reduction in lymphocytes may reflect a decrease in CD4+ T lymphocytes, leading to a weakened lymphocyte-mediated immune response to malignant tumors [35].
+Furthermore, a study by Lee et al. [36] suggests a possible link between serum hemoglobin levels and outcomes in lung cancer patients.
+Additionally, some studies indicate that NSCLC patients with lower baseline platelet (PLT) and NLR levels tend to have better prognoses [34].
+These findings suggest that the tumor inflammatory microenvironment may be closely related to anti-tumor immune responses, which can significantly impact the prognosis of NSCLC patients [32, 37, 38].
 Therefore, our study identifies a novel indicator (SIINI), which considers various aspects of the body, offering a more comprehensive evaluation of immune, inflammatory, and nutritional indicators.
 The SIINI integrates neutrophil count, lymphocyte count, platelet count, hemoglobin level, serum albumin level, and BMI, offering a comprehensive evaluation of the nutritional, inflammatory, and immune status in patients with NSCLC.
-SIINI can be used not only to predict patient prognosis but also to assess treatment efficacy, and potentially offers greater clinical significance compared to established indicators such as NLR, PLR, PNI, SII, and ALI.
+SIINI can be used not only to predict patient prognosis but also to assess treatment efficacy and potentially offers greater clinical significance compared to established indicators such as NLR, PLR, PNI, SII, and ALI.

-Furthermore, within this landscape, CT-based radiological biomarkers hold unique translational potential due to their intrinsic non-invasive nature and universal acquisition during standard diagnostic workflows(40).
-Unlike invasive tissue sampling techniques, which are limited by spatial sampling bias, advanced imaging modalities enable comprehensive three-dimensional tumor characterization, capturing both intralesional heterogeneity and peritumoral microenvironmental features with millimeter-level spatial resolution (41).
-A paramount advantage of deep learning in radiomics feature extraction lies in its adaptability and proficiency in discerning patterns from image data(42, 43).
-Presently, it epitomizes the pinnacle of image analysis and categorization, consistently surpassing antecedent image analysis methodologies (44, 45).
-Rakaee et al.(46) constructed a machine learning model based on tumor-infiltrating lymphocyte (TIL) scoring to forecast the response of NSCLC to immune checkpoint inhibitors.
-In a parallel vein, Vanguri et al. amalgamated radiological, histopathological, and genomic attributes to gauge the predictive potential of immune therapy responses in NSCLC.
+Furthermore, within this landscape, CT-based radiological biomarkers hold unique translational potential due to their intrinsic non-invasive nature and universal acquisition during standard diagnostic workflows [39].
+Unlike invasive tissue sampling techniques, which are limited by spatial sampling bias, advanced imaging modalities enable comprehensive three-dimensional tumor characterization, capturing both intralesional heterogeneity and peritumoral microenvironmental features with millimeter-level spatial resolution [40].
+A paramount advantage of deep learning in radiomics feature extraction lies in its adaptability and proficiency in discerning patterns from image data [41, 42].
+Presently, it epitomizes the pinnacle of image analysis and categorization, consistently surpassing antecedent image analysis methodologies [43, 44].
+Rakaee et al. [45] constructed a machine learning model based on TIL scoring to forecast the response of NSCLC to ICIs.
+In a parallel vein, Vanguri et al.amalgamated radiological, histopathological, and genomic attributes to gauge the predictive potential of immune therapy responses in NSCLC.
 Through the application of machine learning, they consolidated multimodal attributes into a risk prediction paradigm.
 The investigation revealed that the multimodal framework attained an AUC of 0.80, surpassing any solitary variable.
-These discoveries provide a quantitative foundation for harnessing multimodal integrated attributes in conjunction with machine learning to augment the precision of anticipating immune therapy responses in NSCLC patients (47).
+These discoveries provide a quantitative foundation for harnessing multimodal integrated attributes in conjunction with machine learning to augment the precision of anticipating immune therapy responses in NSCLC patients [46].
 In our research, the DenseNet121 model manages to categorize responses at each evaluation point, essentially augmenting the training dataset, even with a small sample size.
 Furthermore, the validation set proves to be an unexpectedly good predictor in distinguishing responders from non-responders.
 Moreover, external validation demonstrated good generalizability (AUC = 0.823), confirming the universality of the core predictive factors.